 By Dr. Jim Romano and Nancy Steen — creators of the DAT Destroyer Series

 Preparing for the Dental Admission Test can feel like a full-time job.
-Between lectures, labs, and the pressure to get into dental school, it is easy to fall into routines that waste time or even hurt your score.
+Between lectures, labs, work, and the pressure to get into dental school, it is easy to fall into routines that waste time or even lower your score.

-After helping students for more than 35 years, we have seen the same mistakes again and again — even from very capable students.
-The good news?
-Every one of these errors is completely preventable once you know what to look for.
+After helping students for more than 35 years, we have seen the same mistakes again and again, even from very capable students.
+The good news is that each one of these errors is completely preventable once you know what to look for.

-If you are just beginning your study journey, start with our overview:
+If you are just beginning your study journey, start here:

 1. Starting Without a Study Plan